BackTable / VI / Article

 Mastering Challenging Venous Access: Tips for TIPS & Right Adrenal Vein Sampling

 When performing TIPS procedures and adrenal vein sampling, clinicians often encounter unique challenges that demand innovative catheterization strategies.
-The MPA catheter is frequently the first choice for accessing the hepatic vein in TIPS due to its versatility, with the Cobra or C2 catheter as alternatives when MPA is insufficient.
+The MPA catheter is frequently the first choice for accessing the hepatic vein in TIPS due to its versatility, with the Cobra or C2 catheter as alternatives when the MPA catheter is insufficient.
 However, the doctors caution about the risk of entering the right atrium with these catheters.
 An unconventional but effective technique mentioned is using a Launcher coronary catheter, which, due to its unique shape, can facilitate access to the right hepatic vein when other catheters fail.

-For adrenal vein sampling, especially the challenging right adrenal, clinicians often start with a Cobra or an SOS catheter, sometimes adding extra side holes for better aspirate flow.
+For adrenal vein sampling, especially the challenging right adrenal, clinicians often start with a Cobra catheter or an SOS catheter, sometimes adding extra side holes for better aspirate flow.
 A novel technique shared by one of Dr. Madassery’s colleague involves using a micro wire and catheter to offset the main catheter from the IVC wall, enhancing lumen access.

 [Dr. Aaron Fritts]